Standard Model Theory for the FCC-ee Tera-Z stage: About cuts of Feynman integrals and differential equations

 a system of differential equations in one independent variable.
-Experience up to now shows that this simple parametrization can be used universally to deal with up to six kinematical scales involved~\cite{Papadopoulos:2014lla,Papadopoulos:2014hla,Papadopoulos:2015jft}.
-The expected benefit is that the integration of the DE naturally captures the expressibility of MI in terms of GPs and more importantly makes the problem {\it independent on the number of kinematical scales} (independent invariants) involved.
-Note that as $x\rightarrow 1$, the original configuration of the loop integrals (\ref{eq:loopgen}) is reproduced, which eventually corresponds to a simpler one with one scale less.
+Experience up to now shows that this simple parametrization can be used universally to deal with up to six kinematic scales~\cite{Papadopoulos:2014lla,Papadopoulos:2014hla,Papadopoulos:2015jft}.
+The expected benefit is that the integration of the differential equations naturally captures the expressibility of master integrals in terms of Goncharov polylogarithms and, more importantly, makes the problem {\it independent of the number of kinematic scales} (independent invariants) involved.
+Note that as $x\rightarrow 1$, the original configuration of the loop integrals (\Eref{eq:loopgen}) is reproduced, which eventually corresponds to a simpler one with one scale less.